ChilliCream/workshops/crypto/docs/docs/02-backend/04-Price Charts/01-Rest.md

 ## Summary

-In this first part of our chapter to modify our backend to cater to the new use-cases that we face for our price charts we have learned how we can integrate data from different services.
-In most cases when you start with GraphQL you will not have the luxury to start fresh, often we have an existing infrastructure.
-With **HotChocolate** it is simple to integrate JSON data by just typing it, whether you prefer to use the GraphQL SDL or the fluent type API for this is up to you.
-Further we have leveraged **DataLoader** to interact with our REST services in a more efficient way.
-Last but not least we introduced refetchability to external data through the node interface.
+In this first part of our chapter, to modify our backend to cater to the new use-cases that we face for our price charts, we have learned how to integrate data from different services.
+When you start with GraphQL, you will not have the luxury to start fresh; often, we have an existing infrastructure.
+With **HotChocolate**, it is simple to integrate JSON data by just typing it.
+Whether you prefer to use the GraphQL SDL or the fluent type API is up to you.
+Further, we have leveraged **DataLoader** to interact with our REST services more efficiently.
+Last but not least, we introduced refetchability to external data through the node interface.